 When you put together a list of law schools, you should prepare for the worst and hope for the best.
 I advise many applicants to use the rule of three: apply to at least three reach, target, and safety schools, respectively.

 A reach is a school you probably won’t get into but might.
-Usually this means that your top LSAT score or your LSAC GPA (probably similar to your undergraduate GPA) or both are below the school’s medians.
-Other factors like character and fitness issues, multiple LSAT takes, or being an international applicant might also make a school a reach.
+Usually, this means that your top LSAT score or your LSAC GPA (probably similar to your undergraduate GPA) or both are below the school’s medians.
+Other factors like character and fitness issues, multiple LSAT takes, or being an international applicant can affect your chances.

 If your top LSAT score and GPA are both below a school’s twenty-fifth percentiles, or if one of your numbers is close to the median while the other is way below the median, the school is probably a super reach.
 Although you have nothing to lose by applying (except time and money), I wouldn’t substitute a super reach for a more plausible reach.

 A target is a school you have a decent chance of getting into.
 Usually, this means that your LSAT score and GPA are close to the school’s medians, or that one is above and the other below.

 A safety is a school you’ll probably get into.
 Usually, this means that your LSAT score and GPA both exceed the school’s medians.
 A school is super safe if your LSAT score and GPA both exceed the school’s seventy-fifth percentile—assuming, of course, that you don’t have any major character and fitness issues.

 You should consider applying to safeties even if you don’t intend to go to them because they may offer you scholarship money.
 It’s sometimes possible to turn an offer of aid from a lower-ranked school into an offer of aid from a higher-ranked school.

 Helpful Links for Figuring Out Whether a School is a Reach, Target, or Safety

 - We built this model using data from Law School Numbers (see below) and our students.